 At our monthly youth programs, we are committed to a high mentor to student ratio of at least one-to-six to ensure a high quality program.
 We enroll students ages 6 - 13.
 Maximum program enrollment is 30 students.
 There are ample opportunities for kids to work one-on-one with mentors.

 COVID-19 and Cancellation Policy

 We have a full schedule of programs happening in 2022.
-We've been running programs safely since the summer of 2020, and are continually monitoring the coronavirus pandemic situation as it evolves.
-We are currently planning on running these programs in their entirety.
+We've been running programs safely since the summer of 2020, and are continually monitoring the Covid-19 pandemic situation as it evolves.
 If your program is canceled due to Covid-19, you will receive a 100% full refund, no questions asked.
 For any other refund-related questions, please see our Payment Agreement & Cancellation/Transfer Policy inside the application process.

 Twin Eagles Monthly Youth Programs are offered one Saturday per month, for a total of eight sessions from October - May.
 Sessions run on from 9 am - 3 pm, unless otherwise noted.

 Twin Eagles Monthly Youth Programs - Spokane 2021-2022 Dates

 - Saturday, April 16 - Make up day for November cancelled session

 Twin Eagles Monthly Youth Programs - Spokane 2021-2022 (8 sessions) · $490 · scholarships available

 - 50% deposit ($50 of which is non-refundable) due upon registration, with remaining 50% due Dec 1.

 Registration is currently open for Twin Eagles Monthly Youth Programs 2021-2022.